sheguloves/blog/_posts/2016-01-14-reactjs-notes.md

 ---
 layout:     post
-title: ReactJs & Webpack Notes
+title:      "Note for React.js with Webpack"
-description: "This is a notes for ReactJs"
+subtitle:   "This is a note for React.js"
-modified: 2016-01-20
+date:       2016-01-20
+author:     "Felix Xi"
-tags: [react, webpack]
+tags:
+    - webpack
+    - react
 ---

 ### React

 #### Properties in JSX